kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

-In this situation, evaluating the inadmissible child groups during the recursive scheduling cycle is futile: they cannot schedule, and if not handled correctly, they will trigger a costly preemption algorithm pass which will also not succeed.
+In this situation, evaluating the inadmissible child groups during the recursive scheduling cycle is futile: they cannot schedule, and if not handled correctly, they will trigger a costly preemption which will also not succeed.

 To optimize performance, the scheduler will bypass evaluating futile child
 groups:
 * **Alpha:** Futile cycles are not skipped in the Alpha phase (admissibility checks on nested children are not executed).
-* **Beta:** We will implement branch-skipping heuristics by extending the `PlacementFeasible` checker (or its internal hierarchy validator) to run checks *before* simulating child placements (rather than only after child simulations).
-If a child group fails its minimum group count requirements prior to evaluation (e.g. a child group has only 2 member pods out of its `minCount=5`), the pre-simulation `PlacementFeasible` checker returns failure early, bypassing any child pod placements and avoiding the costly preemption pass entirely.
+* **Beta:** We will implement branch-skipping heuristics by extending the `PlacementFeasible` checker to run checks *before* in-memory scheduling of child placements (in addition to after each child group evaluation).
+If a `PodGroupInfo` fails its minimum count requirements prior to evaluation (e.g. a PG has only 2 member pods out of its `minCount=5`), the pre-simulation `PlacementFeasible` checker returns `UnschedulableAndUnresolvable` early, bypassing any child pod placements and avoiding the costly preemption entirely.

+  Additionally, for already active (scheduled) `CompositePodGroup` trees under subsequent scale-up passes, the preemption triggering rules will be modified in Beta to distinguish between resource starvation and child group admissibility.
+Specifically, if a child group has satisfied its `minCount` minimum constraint but has pending optional pods (e.g. has scheduled 10 out of required 10 pods, but has 2 additional member pods unplaced due to cluster capacity saturation), the scheduler **will** trigger preemption at the root CPG level to clear capacity.
+Conversely, if a child group failed placement simply because it is inadmissible (e.g. has only 2 active member pods out of its `minCount=5` in the cluster), the scheduler **will bypass** preemption entirely, as evicting victim pods can never resolve the child group's missing members.

 ###### Resource stealing under greedy evaluation
 When a CPG is evaluated, child groups are processed sequentially in their pre-sorted order.
-Under standard greedy evaluation, child groups try to schedule as many member pods as possible (exceeding their `minCount` requirements).
+Under the greedy evaluation, child groups try to schedule as many member pods as possible (potentially exceeding their `minCount` requirements).

 This can lead to **resource stealing** in capacity-constrained clusters: an early, greedy child group consumes all available slots, preventing a sibling child group from reaching its `minCount` and causing the entire root CPG gang to fail scheduling.

-To resolve this, we will introduce a **non-greedy** scheduling cycle mode:
-* **Alpha:** The scheduling cycle is greedy.
-Resource stealing in constrained hierarchies is a known limitation in the Alpha phase.
-* **Beta:** We will implement a non-greedy in-memory scheduling mode.
-During the initial scheduling of a CPG, the CPG-level `PlacementFeasible` checker will stop placing extra pods once the parent's `minGroupCount` child group limits are met.
-The CPG is committed, and subsequent cycles will process additional pods greedily once capacity is available.

-We can implement this behavior in two ways for the Beta phase:
+For the **Alpha** phase, we do not optimize or solve this resource stealing challenge for complex, constrained layouts.
+Instead, we focus on ensuring that the most common and typical use-cases work out-of-the-box: scenarios where the minimum constraints equal the actual size (`minCount = actualCount` and `minGroupCount` equals the total child group count).
+Under this standard baseline, optional this problem doesn't exist.

+For the **Beta** release, we will evaluate two distinct alternatives to solve resource stealing for arbitrary, multi-level layouts:

-* **Double-run in a single cycle:** The scheduler runs the recursive algorithm twice in a single active scheduling cycle (first pass non-greedy for minimal gang, second pass greedy for extras).
+* **Double-run in a single cycle:** The scheduler runs the recursive algorithm twice within a single scheduling cycle: a non-greedy pass first to place the minimal gang, followed by a greedy pass for extra pods.
+This approach is highly responsive; if active member pods are deleted and cause a scheduled CPG to fall below its minimum thresholds, a single active cycle can immediately recover the gang via a non-greedy pass.
+In terms of complexity, running two passes in a single cycle does not significantly degrade latency, since the CPU cost is strictly dominated by individual pod schedulings (each pod is still evaluated exactly once end-to-end in both models).
-* **Distinct scheduling cycles (Preferred):** The scheduler runs a single non-greedy pass in the active cycle, commits the minimal gang, and lets extra pending member pods trigger separate, subsequent scheduling cycles (running in greedy mode) to place the remaining pods.
+* **Distinct scheduling cycles:** The scheduler runs a single non-greedy pass in the active cycle, commits the minimal gang, and lets extra pending member pods trigger separate, subsequent scheduling cycles (running in greedy mode) to place the remaining pods.
+This approach reduces scheduling latency under single passes and mitigates Head-of-Line (HoL) queue blocking by allowing higher-priority workloads to interleave and schedule in between the separate greedy passes.
+A potential drawback is that cycle mode is not a one-off transition from non-greedy to greedy.
+If active member pods are deleted (e.g. due to node failures) and cause the CPG tree to drop below its `minGroupCount` threshold, the scheduling policy is no longer satisfied.
+The scheduler must then dynamically oscillate the cycle mode back to non-greedy to re-secure the minimal gang.
+Coordinating this behavior across separate, decoupled scheduling passes in the queue introduces complexity in the code.

-We target distinct scheduling cycles as the preferred Beta solution.
-By spacing evaluations across multiple cycles, the scheduler mitigates Head-of-Line (HoL) blocking (permitting higher-priority workloads arriving in queue to schedule between passes) and likely reduces code overhead in comparison to double-run approach.

 ###### Handling new pods for scheduled hierarchies
-If new pods belong to an already scheduled `CompositePodGroup` tree (e.g., due to a controller scaling up), the scheduler pops these pending pods from the queue and triggers the recursive scheduling algorithm starting directly at the root CPG level.
+If new member pods belong to an already scheduled `CompositePodGroup` tree (e.g., due to a controller scaling up), they pop from the queue and trigger the standard recursive scheduling algorithm starting at the root CPG level.
+The CPG hierarchy is evaluated in greedy mode, meaning that successfully scheduled child groups are allowed to exceed their `minCount` limits.

-Because subsequent scheduling cycles for already scheduled CPG hierarchies run in greedy mode (active child groups/pods are evaluated past their `minCount` limits), the new pods are successfully scheduled.
+If the recursive algorithm succeeds in placing these new pods, they are bound to nodes.
+However, if the recursive algorithm fails to schedule them (due to saturated capacity):
+* The root CPG scheduling policy remains satisfied (since the minimal gang was already successfully scheduled and remains active in the cluster).
+* The individual member pods fail scheduling and trigger the preemption engine at the root CPG level.

 ##### Suboptimal scheduling decisions